JBlitzar/pd-usb-uvc/README.md

 The pico reads the file in a streaming manner so as to not hold all of it in memory.
 (Although I ended up getting OOM anyways: the solution was to occasionally close and reopen the file and then `.seek()` to the last location to pick back up where it left off)

 FrameBuffer expects pixel values to be in the "RGB 565 Swapped" pixel format.
 Who knows what that means?
 Luckily, pretty much universally black is all `0x0000`s and white is all `0xffff`s.
-At one point I tried to fill the screen with magenta and it turned out green so ¯\\\_(ツ)\_/¯ (Although maybe `ffplay` was just incorrectly interpreting it as YUYV?
-Honestly who knows atp).
+At one point I tried to fill the screen with magenta and it turned out green so ¯\\\_(ツ)\_/¯ (I think I swapped it one too many times in the end.
+Working code that produces magenta is in `uvc-tests-src/`).

 See the code in action!
 Parsing and preparation is done in [gen_compressed.py](gen_compressed.py) while decoding and streaming is in [pd-src/code.py](pd-src/code.py)